yikeng/TwinklingRefreshLayout/README.md

 Congratulations!
 Simple to use and simple to Personalise.（To see a more simple example. **TextHeaderView(pic 4)**）。

 ## Update Logs
+#### v1.05 Emergency Fix
+- Fix the bug of setAutoLoadMore().
+- Fix the bug that FixedHeader covered the first item of listview.
+- Add onRefreshCanceled()/onLoadmoreCanceled() for RefreshListenerAdapter.

 #### v1.04
 - Refactor the code.
 - Make animations smoothly.